Snake Eyes: Deadgame: Development

-Snake Eyes: Deadgame was announced in July 2019, and will be written by Rob Liefeld and Chad Bowers and drawn by Liefeld.
+Snake Eyes: Deadgame was announced in July 2019, and is written by Rob Liefeld and Chad Bowers and drawn by Liefeld.
 He considered Snake Eyes as both an icon and "bucket list" for him, stating the character is "Wolverine, Deadpool and Spider-Man rolled into one amazing character for an entire generation of fans that thrilled to his adventures in comics and cartoons and hung on his every toy release!
 My parents drove me all over the county to get me G.I.
 Joe action figures as a kid.
 These were my first and most favorite toys.
 Working with Hasbro and all my friends at IDW has been a blast so far.
-I can’t wait to get this work out into the public!
+I can't wait to get this work out into the public!
 If you enjoyed my recent Marvel work, this will match or exceed it!"

 He also added that "G.I.
 Joe was my first obsession.
 Those were the toys in the sandbox with me, kung fu grip, eagle eye, I had them all.
 G.I.
 Joe is a world of characters that I have always aspired to participate in.
 Snake Eyes was a profound influence on me creating Deadpool.
 Producing this series is an all time bucket list achievement for me."

-IDW Editor-In-Chief John Barber said "I’ve seen Rob’s excitement about G.I.
+IDW Editor-In-Chief John Barber said "I've seen Rob's excitement about G.I.
 Joe for years.
-"I’m thrilled and amazed to see it all finally coming together in the biggest Snake Eyes comic book in decades — maybe ever!
-There’s a real electric charge in the air every day as new pages come in — every one seemingly topping the last!"
+"I'm thrilled and amazed to see it all finally coming together in the biggest Snake Eyes comic book in decades — maybe ever!
+There's a real electric charge in the air every day as new pages come in — every one seemingly topping the last!"

 A special one-shot issue titled Snake Eyes: Deadgame — Declassified was released on December 1, 2021.